 Around the world, we are bringing together industry, policymakers, regulators and civil society to generate applied insights and principles.
 For this series, TTC Labs are taking patterns and ideas from the co-created prototypes, synthesizing findings into an industry-wide design guide.
 The guide will respond to questions and will set out principles for designing for young people’s transparency, safety and control online (for an example of our research outputs to date, see our report on Data education for audiences).

-Design innovative interactions that are transparent and provide safe personalisation for young people on digital services while providing a great user experience.
+Design innovative interactions that are transparent and provide safe personalisation and control for young people on digital services while providing a great user experience.

 We welcomed experts from a variety of disciplines, including the London design community, industry, civil society, safety, mental health, education and wellbeing organisations, public bodies, including Data Protection Regulators and the civil service, as well as academics and legal practitioners.

 Below is an outline of the stages and exercises that took place at this Design Jam.
 For everything that you need to facilitate your own workshop, please follow the links to the relevant part of our Toolkit.

 On the morning of the Jam, participants were welcomed and Introduced to Design Jamming.
 They then took part in discovery exercises around stations:

 Experts from the UK’s Information Commissioner’s Office, Ireland’s Data Protection Commission and Normally, design partner of TTC Labs, each delivered a presentation to the group.

 All participants worked to Identify opportunities by writing How Might We's on Post-Its during these presentations, and these notes were collected by the facilitation team who placed them on the wall of the day, grouping them into key thematic areas that included: